 Sharing the wonders of travel & everyday adventures

 Leaving Marrakech is quick.
-As if the city were contained within an invisible wall, buildings seem to instantly give way to clay huts and large fanning palms.
-Mountains spring like oversized ant mounts on the horizon, all soil and rocks and earthy bluntness.
-The road ribbons into the distance; the only curve among angular peaks and gravelled slopes.
+As if the city were contained within an invisible wall, buildings suddenly give way to clay huts and large fanning palms.
+Mountains spring like over-sized ant mounts on the horizon, all soil and rocks and earthy bluntness.
+The road ribbons into the distance; the only curve among angular peaks and graveled slopes.

 Every few corners the soil flashes a hint of purple and blue before resuming its hard bleak face.
 Tufts of burnt grass polka-dot distant slopes.
 Sometimes a glimpse of olive groves and cereal fields flicks between ridges.
 Black goats shelter under rocky edges in the midday heat while white goats bask like beach-goers.

 Hairpin turns and steep road-side drops have the bus of tourists gripping handles and belts.
 Along the road I see Berber women bent forward, baring stacks of grass on their backs, slowly treading along the near-molten bitumen.
 Despite sitting in a pool of perspiration from the 40+ degree heat, my comfort far exceeds theirs.

 The villages are welcome hives of activity, providing more visual reassurance that we are not the only people who dare to venture into this vast, hot place.
 Through the window I see hot plates smoking with tagines on the coals, bartering exchanges punctuated with hand gestures and sealed with a shake.
 The streets are scattered with hoof-heavy cattle, rickety carts and brightly dressed celebrations.